-There are a number of reasons for the issue's sudden rise to fame.
-First and foremost was the transition that took place throughout Central and Eastern Europe as former Communist countries began to develop the democratic institutions and practices that are the hallmark of Western societies.
-It was soon apparent during this transitional period that the armed forces were one of the residual elements of the old regime that had to undergo fundamental change.
-Accustomed to civilian single party control and a privileged position in terms of resources and status they had to be brought under and made responsible to the democratic processes that were being put in place.
-The issue became more pressing when NATO made clear that the democratic control of armed forces was one of the conditions the Alliance would be looking at in assessing the readiness of aspirants to join the Alliance.
-Prominent among the objectives of NATO's Partnership for Peace (PfP) initiative were the facilitation of transparency in defence planning and budgeting and ensuring democratic control of defence forces.
+There are a number of reasons for the sudden surge of interest in DCAF.
+First and foremost was the transition that took place throughout Central and Eastern Europe as former Communist countries began to develop the democratic institutions and practices that are the hallmarks of Western societies.
+It soon became apparent during this transitional period that the armed forces were one of the residual elements of the old regime that had to undergo fundamental change.
+Accustomed to civilian single party control and a privileged position in terms of resources and status, they had to be subsumed under and made responsible to the democratic processes that were being put in place.5 The issue became more pressing when NATO made clear that DCAF was one of the conditions the Alliance would be looking at in assessing the readiness of prospective members.
+Prominent among the objectives of NATO's Partnership for Peace initiative were the facilitation of transparency in defense planning and budgeting and assistance in ensuring democratic control of defense forces.

 As a result, many would-be members and other partners have looked to the Alliance for advice and assistance as to what steps they should take.
 Here they encountered a central paradox.
-While NATO placed considerable emphasis on the democratic control of armed forces, no single model existed within the Alliance by way of example.
-For historical, cultural and constitutional reasons each Alliance member has adopted a different approach to the issue which defies the elaboration of a "fit all" formula.
-A series of NATO brainstorming sessions in the PfP framework shed

-&lt;sup>4 The Geneva Centre for the Democratic Control of Armed Forces (DCAF) was created through the initiative of the Swiss Ministries of Defence and Foreign Affairs jointly, with the goal of providing a specific focus on an issue of widespread and growing interest and relevance.
-In addition to its own research programme, it was hoped to bring a degree of much needed coordination to the many disparate activities under way in this field.
+While NATO placed considerable emphasis on DCAF, no single model existed within the Alliance by way of example.
+For historical, cultural, and constitutional reasons, each Alliance member has adopted a different approach to the issue that defies the elaboration of a "one size fits all" formula.
+A series of NATO brainstorming sessions within the PfP framework shed considerable light on the various components of DCAF, but these efforts shed light equally on the many variations that exist, and therefore the difficulty of reaching a single definition was made even clearer.
+Agreement that "we know it when we see it, or rather we recognize when it does not exist" was about as close as these sessions came to consensus.
+As one Alliance participant noted at one such session "As soon as we get close to agreeing on criteria, one of us has to leave the room."6 it is hoped that the Geneva Centre will bring a degree of much-needed coordination to the many disparate activities under way in this field.